frankjjiang/whiteboard_detection/README.md

 ```bash
 ./darknet detector train cfg/whiteboard.data cfg/yolov3-tiny_whiteboard.cfg yolov3-tiny.conv.15
 ```
 Watch the total loss, when it looks like it has converged, stop the training.
-Knowing when to stop, is a bit of an art, but for the whiteboard dataset, so far 0.6 has been a typical total loss to converge to.
+Knowing when to stop, is a bit of an art, but for the whiteboard dataset, so far 0.5 has been a typical total loss to converge to.
+For example, see the following learning curve:

 ## Testing